grommet/grommet/.circleci/CHROMATIC.md

 `hold-chromatic` and `chromatic` both require `checkout` to have completed and are excluded from both the `master` branch and all tags (`tags: ignore: /.*/`), since CircleCI evaluates `tags` filters independently of `branches` filters — a `branches: ignore: master` filter alone does **not** exclude tag-triggered pipelines, so the explicit `tags: ignore` is required. `release` (master-only) now requires `chromatic-accept` instead of `chromatic`, since `chromatic` never runs on `master`. `publish` (tag-only) no longer requires `chromatic` at all, since it's excluded from tag pipelines.

+## Why the approval gate alone isn't sufficient

+`.circleci/config.yml` is read from the commit under test, which means a PR — including one from an untrusted fork — can edit its own copy of the file to delete `hold-chromatic` or point `chromatic`'s `requires` directly at `checkout`, bypassing the approval step entirely.
+A workflow graph defined in untrusted YAML is not a security boundary by itself.

+To close that gap, `chromatic` and `chromatic-accept` run under a restricted CircleCI **context** named `chromatic` (see `context:` in `config.yml`), and `CHROMATIC_TOKEN` lives only inside that context, not as a bare project environment variable.
+Context secrets are only injected when the _triggering actor_ is authorized for the context's security group — an authorization CircleCI checks independently of anything the pipeline's own YAML declares.
+So even if a PR's commit removes `hold-chromatic`, an unauthorized/forked-PR trigger still won't receive `$CHROMATIC_TOKEN`, and `yarn chromatic` fails to authenticate instead of spending snapshot quota.
+This is the actual enforcement boundary; the `hold-chromatic` approval job is a convenience/UX gate on top of it, not a replacement for it.

+**Manual follow-up required (not achievable via `config.yml` alone):**

+1. In the CircleCI dashboard, create a `chromatic` context restricted to a maintainers-only security group.
+2. Move `CHROMATIC_TOKEN` into that context and remove it from the project's plain Environment Variables (if present there), so there's no unrestricted fallback path to the secret.
+3. Confirm the project setting **"Pass secrets to builds from forked pull requests"** stays disabled, as an additional layer independent of contexts.

 ## Process flow

 ```mermaid